VietThan/vietthan.github.io/_posts/2022-10-28-the-data-recovery.md

 {% include centerImage.html url="/assets/DataRecovery/give_the_money.gif" desc="How I imagine any average customer hearing about missing data" title="The greed of man is insatiable" alt="Scene from the show Friends where Phoebe grabs Ross then threateningly says 'Give me your money, Punk'" %}

 Firing up a jupyter notebook, I got to work.
 Quickly, I was able to confirm that with the right secrets pulled from the right place, and just reading the documentation, the third-party's API seems to be able to provide the data we need. ( We are leaving aside the question why we rely on an SQS instead of this API ;) ).
-Additionally, after quickly skimming through our integration subsystem, I was able to identify a location in the flow where I could inject the data if I have the right dummy wrapper setup.
+Additionally, after quickly skimming through our integration subsystem, I was able to identify a location in the flow where I could inject the data with the right dummy setup.

 {% include centerImage.html url="/assets/DataRecovery/in_theory_possible.gif" desc="I was 70% sure I could do it" title="The line between confidence and arrogance is thin" alt="Some dude on a red couch saying 'In theory it's possible'" %}